eclipsesrl/udesly-docs/docs/shopify-product-page.md

 > item=product-images

 ## Add to Cart
-Webflow Add of cart gets automatically converted.
+Webflow Add to cart gets automatically converted.
 Use the default Add to cart and enter these elements inside it:

 - A Text element with